Athletics at the 1980 Summer Olympics

-Athletics at the 1980 Summer Olympics was represented by 38 events.
+Athletics at the 1980 Summer Olympics was represented by 38 events: 24 for men and 14 for women.
 They were held in the Grand Arena of the Central Lenin Stadium at Luzhniki (south-western part of Moscow) between July 24 and August 1.
-There were a total number of 959 participating athletes from 70 countries.
+There were a total of 959 participating athletes from 70 countries.
+A number of countries had boycotted the 1980 Games due to the Soviet-Afghan War.